-Proposals for redevelopment of any land currently used for town centre car parking (Victoria Street, Heath's Nursery, North Street, the Lamb, Heath Way and the Nursery) will only be supported providing it:
+Proposals for redevelopment of any land currently used for town centre car parking (Victoria Street, Heath's Nursery, North Street, the Lamb, Heath Way and the Nursery) will only be supported where:

-- a. is pursued through widespread inclusive community consultation; - b. at least maintains the current levels of parking with sufficient resident and visitor car parking within easy walking distance of the town centre; - c. makes provision for the introduction of electric cars and car sharing technologies;

-d. enhances the visual appearance of town centre parking through the introduction of hard and soft landscaping; such as permeable surfaces, tree planting and flower beds;

-- e. respects local amenity, especially for neighbours; and - f. contributes to the vitality, viability and functioning of the town centre.
+- a. the current levels of parking are maintained with sufficient resident and visitor car parking within easy walking distance of the town centre; - b. there is provision for the introduction of electric car and car sharing technologies; - c. the visual appearance of town centre parking is enhanced through the introduction of hard and soft landscaping; such as permeable surfaces, tree planting and flower beds; - d. local amenity, especially for neighbours is respected; and - e. it contributes to the vitality, viability and functioning of the town centre.

+Widespread, inclusive community consultation in developing proposals is encouraged.